-The Rehab Center at Renaissance focuses on patient needs and practices a unified, interdisciplinary approach to patient care.
+The Rehabilitation Hospital at Renaissance focuses on patient needs and practices a unified, interdisciplinary approach to patient care.
 Our team is made up of specialized doctors, therapists, nurses, case managers and social workers dedicated to expert care of people with a wide array of injuries.

 Our team of professionals provides caring, comprehensive, intensive physical rehabilitation for patients.
 Rehab services are structured to enhance the patient’s recovery efforts either at the bedside or in the therapy gym.
 The goal of the program is to enable patients to function at their highest possible level of independence.